wighawag/hardhat-deploy/README.md

 It also adds a mechanism to associate names to addresses so test and deployment scripts can be reconfigured by simply changing the address a name points to, allowing different configurations per network.
 This also results in much clearer test and deployment scripts.

-It contains more features like
+This plugin contains more features, all geared toward a better developer experience :

 - test fixture using `evm_snapshot` to speed up testing
 - ability to create snaphost fixture easily
 - combined with `buidler-ethers-v5` it has the ability to get ethers contract instance by name (like `await ethers.getContract("ContractName")`)
 - chain configuration export, listing deployed contract, their abi and address
 - deployment dependency system (allowing you to only deploy what is needed)
 - deployment as migration so once a deployment is done, it can be set to never be executed again
-- deployment retrying (by saving pending tx)
+- deployment retrying (by saving pending tx): so you can feel confident when making a deployment that you can always recover.
 - importing previously compiled contract (possibly in different solidity compiler version)
 - ability log in `deploy` mode only (while in test the console remains clean)
-- contains helpers to execute and read on deployed contract referring to them by name.
+- contains helpers to read and execute transaction on deployed contract referring to them by name.
 - These helpers contains options to auto mine on dev envoronment like ganache (to speed up deployments)
 - save metadata of deployed contract so they can alwasy be fully verified, via [sourcify](https://github.com/ethereum/sourcify) or [etherscan](https://etherscan.io)
-- proxy deployment (WIP)
-- diamond deployment with facets (WIP)
+- proxy deployment with ability to upgrade them transparently, only if code changes.
+- diamond deployment with facets, allowing you to focus on what the new version will be.
+It will generate the diamondCuts necessary to reach that state.
-- watch and deploy (WIP)
+- watch and deploy: buidler-deploy can watch both your deploy script and contract code and redeploy on changes
-- HCR (Hot Contract Replacement) (WIP)

-Documentation is in progress...
+- HCR (Hot Contract Replacement): Combine with proxy or diamond, buidler-deploy gives you an experience akin to frontend Hot Module Replacement: Once your contract change, the deployment is executed and your contract retain the same address and same state.

 ## Installation

 ```bash
 npm install buidler-deploy